oweztrozoi/BeatToWAV/README.md

 When you run BeatToWAV, you'll see a welcome message explaining the process.

-After recording, if you input:
+After recording or entering BPM, if you input:

     Base beats: 189
     Additional sub-beats per beat: 2